asfadmin/Discovery-MkDocs-Test/markdown-docs/asf_search/BestPractices.en.md

 ```

 ### Campaign lists
-asf-search provides a built in method for searching for campaigns via platform.
+asf_search provides a built in method for searching for campaigns via platform.

 `asf.campaigns(platform=asf.PLATFORM.SENTINEL1A)`

 ### CMR Keyword Aliasing
-asf-search aliases the following keywords behind the scenes with corresponding collection concept ids for improved search performance:
+asf_search aliases the following keywords behind the scenes with corresponding collection concept ids for improved search performance:

 - `platform`
 - `processingLevel`

-The Alias lists are updated as needed with each release, but if you're not finding expected results then the alias list may be out of date.
-In order to skip the aliasing step set the `collectionAlias` keyword to false with `ASFSearchOptions`
+The Alias lists are updated as needed with each release, but if you're not finding expected results, then the alias list may be out of date.
+In order to skip the aliasing step, set the `collectionAlias` keyword to false with `ASFSearchOptions`

 ``` python
 opts = asf.ASFSearchOptions(collectionAlias=False, maxResults=250)
 unaliased_results = asf.search(opts=opts)
 ```

-**Please note, this will result in slower average search times.** If there are any results missing from new datasets please report it as an [issue in github](https://github.com/asfadmin/Discovery-asf_search/issues) with the concept id and name of the collection missing from the dataset.
+**Please note, this will result in slower average search times.** If there are any results missing from new datasets, please report it as an [issue in github](https://github.com/asfadmin/Discovery-asf_search/issues) with the concept id and name of the collection missing from the dataset.

 ## Download